-From 8th July 2020, if your property costs more than £500,000 then you will have to pay SDLT, and if you're a first-time buyer you won't have to pay any SDLT on a property up to £500,000.
-The amount you pay does depend on the value of your property as it is worked out on a percentage of your purchase price.
+From 23rd September 2022, no stamp duty is charged on properties under £250,000.
+The amount of stamp duty you pay does depend on the value of your property as it is worked out on a percentage of your purchase price.
 It is important to consider SDLT when thinking about buying a house as in some cases it could be a considerable amount.

 First-time buyers will only pay SDLT on homes over £425,000, up from £300,000.
 First-time buyers' relief is available on properties up to £625,000, up from £500,000.